kuberhealthy/kuberhealthy/cmd/kiam-check/README.md

 To use the *KIAM Check* with Kuberhealthy, replace the `<role-arn>` value in the configuration file at [kiam-check](kiam-check.yaml).
 Then apply it to your Kubernetes Cluster `kubectl apply -f kiam-check.yaml`.

-Make sure you are using the latest release of Kuberhealthy 2.4.1 or later.

 The check configuration file contains:
 - KuberhealthyCheck